What Is This Bug? Free AI Insect Identifier

 The scanner looks for cues such as outline, wing covers, antenna length, body segmentation, color bands, and relative scale.
 It may also use contextual clues you provide, such as “kitchen at night,” “on tomato plant,” or “found near damp wood.”

-Visual identification helps when you have a photo but no name for the subject.
+A clear bug photo can be enough to narrow down the insect, even if you do not know what to call it.
 Accuracy improves when the insect is sharp, well lit, uncrowded by background texture, and photographed from more than one angle.

 How to Use an AI Insect Identifier